arkq/LC3plus/conformance/Readme.txt

  The reference executable must be the fixed point executable without any modifications.
 -set paths to encoder and decoder executables under test in example_config.cfg [globals]
+-if there is a delay between coded test file and original signal, set it under 'delay' in example_config.cfg in the [globals] section

 Note: since the conformance script does compensate the delay and resamples the
       PEAQ input files to 48 kHz, the PEAQ binary should not do this.